schoolofcities/urban-data-storytelling/docs/course-outlines/microcredential-2025.md

 Most urban data is geographic, in the sense that is linked to specific locations (e.g. neighbourhoods, streets, parks, etc.).
 This module will cover commonly used formats and structures of geographic data, how to load and view this type of data in GIS and Python, and preforming common analytical tasks including, but not limited to, filtering data by location, geocoding data, creating buffers, and doing spatial joins.

-### Synchronous (1 hour) Optional
+### Video

-QGIS demo and Q/A. Step by step walkthrough of the introductory QGIS tutorials in the readings.
-Come with questions!
+QGIS demo.
+Step by step walkthrough of the introductory QGIS tutorials in the readings.

+Python demo.
+Step by step walkthrough of the Python tutorials in the readings.

 ### Exercise / Quiz